 Disc brakes mostly include a part called a wear indicator.
 This wear indicator is nothing but a small piece of metal which is attached to the brake pad and contacts the brake rotor when the pad material has been worn down to a certain point.

 At this point, the wear indicator grinds against the rotor.
 This, in turn, makes a squealing noise as you apply the brakes.
 The moment you hear this noise, go ahead and get your brakes checked out.

 Besides the above, while cleaning your car or checking on it, keep an eye out for the following signs as well.

 Other parts of the brake system must also be examined.
 Do inspect the brake lines as well for cracks and holes.
-If there seems to be something wrong with the brake lines there could be a loss in pressure and your brakes will end upnot working properly and may fail.
-This, is of course dangerous.
+If there seems to be something wrong with the brake lines there could be a loss of pressure and your brakes will end up not working properly and may fail.
+This is of course dangerous.

 Check the fittings as the brakes are supposed to be always sealed at this end of the system and no brake fluid should ideally be seen anywhere near the wheel.
 If it is there, try to locate the source and get it fixed.
 Securing the brake pads correctly is absolutely essential.